adarnimrod/resume/resume.rst

 Employment
 ----------

-:2013:
+:2013-now:
-   Sysadmin in Intel Haifa (managing a cluster of ~250 SuSE Linux servers and ~80 TB of EMC and NetApp NAS appliances using NFS in production and DR replicated environments, shell scripting, Python and automation and some package managment).
+   Sysadmin in Intel Haifa, managing a cluster of ~250 SuSE Linux servers and ~80 TB of EMC and NetApp NAS appliances in production and DR replicated environments, shell and Python scripting, automation, software deployment, monitoring and growth projection.

 :2008-2013:
-  Technical director of Haifa's cinematheque (Setup a windows based ticketing system with PowerShell automation, new LAMP based web site with online orders, new digital projection system with Linux server, networking projection rooms and self built 20TB NAS based on Debian).
+  Technical director of Haifa's cinematheque.
+Setup a windows based ticketing system with PowerShell automation, new LAMP based web site with online orders, new digital projection system with Linux-based players, networking projection rooms and self built 20TB NAS based on Debian.

-:2008-2009:
+:2007-2009:
-   Tutor at Hadar Haifa learning center, teaching math and English.
+   Volunteered as a tutor at Hadar Haifa learning center, teaching math and English.

 :2007-2008:
     Jr. sysadmin and helpdesk in Haifa University' library.
-Assisted in decommissioning a Novell directory and moving to Active Directory and supported Windows and RHEL servers, networking and backup
+Assisted in decommissioning a Novell directory and moving to Active Directory and supported Windows and RHEL servers, networking, VMware ESX, backup and Windows Terminal Services with thin-clients.

-:2005-2007:
-   Different help desk and jr. sysadmin positions (Assisting with multiple DNS, DHCP on Windows and Linux, Networking and routing, wireless access points with WPA-Enterprise, thin clients with PXE booting and Windows Terminal Services, tape backups, RHEL and Ubuntu support)

 Education
 ---------